cosmos/cosmos/PLAN.md

 Cosmos Plan
 -----------

-LAST UPDATED: Oct 6th, 2016<br/>
+LAST UPDATED: Feb 10th, 2017<br/>
 NOTE: The details in this plan override what is currently in the whitepaper, and all other plans published prior.

 <hr />

-* Cosmos Network Foundation (CNF) is a non-profit Switzerland Foundation.
+* Interchain Foundation (ICF) is a non-profit Switzerland Foundation.
 Its purpose is to conduct a Fundraiser designed to collect donations, to contract with entities and their agents for the development of the Cosmos Essential Software and Services (CESS), and to help foster a community around the CESS.

-* CNF is planning a Fundraiser for future staking tokens, called "atoms", that give the holder limited license to validate the Cosmos Hub and Dex.
-The contributions made in connection with the Fundraiser will go to the CNF to develop the CESS.
+* ICF is planning a Fundraiser for future staking tokens, called "atoms", that give the holder limited license to validate the Cosmos Hub and Dex.
+The contributions made in connection with the Fundraiser will go to the ICF to develop the CESS.

 * All in Bits, Inc. (AIB) is a for-profit Delaware C-Corp behind Tendermint.
-  The CNF has contracted with AIB to develop the CESS.
+  The ICF has contracted with AIB to develop the CESS.

-* The CNF has received several commitments for donations from various individuals that will be tied to a portion of future atoms.
-The CNF’s initial donors committed an amount equal to 5% of CNF’s initial donation goal.
-Further, the CNF has entered into a number of strategic partnerships and received commitments for donations from interested individuals pre-Fundraiser for an amount equal to [ XX %] of the CNF fundraising goal.
+* The ICF has received several commitments for donations from various individuals that will be tied to a portion of future atoms.
+The ICF’s initial donors committed an amount equal to 5% of ICF’s initial donation goal.
+Further, the ICF has entered into a number of strategic partnerships and received commitments for donations from interested individuals pre-Fundraiser for an amount equal to [ XX %] of the ICF fundraising goal.

 * THE PREFUND IS CLOSED FOR THE GENERAL PUBLIC.
 If you have to ask about the prefund now, you don't qualify.
 The only exception is for strategic partners, such as crypto exchanges, who would make ideal validators.

-* The CNF reserves the right to receive further donations in the future from strategic partners at a discount rate of up to 25%.
+* The ICF reserves the right to receive further donations in the future from strategic partners at a discount rate of up to 25%.

 * Before the first day the Fundraiser is opened, the total number of atoms